TmRxJD/KOMB/README.md

 <h1>KOMB: The Klipper Optimized Macro for Brushing</h1>

 Welcome to KOMB, the Klipper Optimized Macro for Brushing!
 This macro provides a versatile solution for controlling brushing sequences with various options, suitable for both bed and gantry mounted brushes.
+No longer will you have to mess with finding and adapting someone else's macro to work with your printer, or having to create a macro of your own, and enjoy making more use of the full area of your brush by allowing brushing in 3 dimensions.

 <h3>Features and Behavior</h3>